 Products are more complex than ever, so it follows that development of those products has grown more complicated.
 Still, many companies continue to use the same, unstructured tools they’ve always used in their development process.

-Today’s highly structured, highly governed work requires technology that can not only withstand the changing landscape, but also ease transition and manage complexity at scale.
+Today’s highly structured, highly governed work requires technology that can not only withstand the changing landscape but also ease the transition and manage complexity at scale.

 Managing complexity at scale means defining relationships among requirements and items through to defects, as well as validating and verifying that what you’re building is what the market needs.

 You can operate with the confidence that your teams are working collaboratively; your review process supports your structure, and you can deliver on time – all with live traceability along the way.

 Teams often underestimate complexity because they believe that issues they’ve encountered in the past won’t come up again.
 Avoiding past mistakes requires leveraging what you’ve already done and benchmarking for the future.
 A structured approach backed by consistent data lets you see how projects are progressing in real time.

 To dive deeper into the relationship between rising product complexity and effective requirements management, download our report: “Design Teams: Requirements Management & Product Complexity.”

 - We’re Proud to Share the New Faces of Jama Software - April 8, 2021